 Almost all business success stories start off small.
-That means if you have a budding small business idea worth pursuing, you shouldn’t be afraid to begin by setting up shop at home.
+That means if you have a budding small business idea worth pursuing, you shouldn’t be afraid to begin working from home.

 How to Run a Small Business From Home